The command post is packed with the junior leadership teams from both Bravo companies.

-“Yo Sir, you got to square this guy away.”
+“Yo Sir, you gotta square this guy away.”

 Shit.
-He needed this like a hole in the head.
+He needs this like a hole in the head.
 “Alright, I got it.
 Tell everyone to calm down and send Sergeant Avers over.”

 Grayson walks off and Avers saddles up a few minutes later.
 “You hearing these grumblings?”